misiektoja/lastfm_monitor/docs/configuration.md

 ### When One Channel Fails

-Email and webhook alerts are delivered independently, and the tool tracks which one arrived.
-If an error alert reaches the webhook but the mail server rejects the message, a later check sends the email again and leaves the webhook alone, so a failed channel is retried without delivering the same alert twice.
-The retry waits 5 minutes at first and twice the previous wait after each further failure, up to an hour, so a mail server that is down is not dialled on every check.
+Error alerts are delivered independently by email and webhook.
+If one channel fails, only that channel is retried.
+Retries start after 5 minutes and double after each failure, up to an hour.

 ## Storing Secrets